saphiooo/counting_stars/README.md

 ## todo
 - fix qq plots in counting_stars_v5 (they look wonky)
 - identify astronomical event in swift UVOT data
+  - cleaned data may be buggy?
+  - edge-handling may lead to false outliers

 ## replicating this repo
 - install packages in the command line: